Why Refer Your Eye Care Patients to Us?

 Post-LASIK, Post-PRK, and Post-RK patients with eye complications tend to experience poor, distorted vision, resulting in an inability to wear standard contact lenses due to their sensitive cornea.
 In fact, attempting to wear soft contact lenses can be extremely painful and can further damage the cornea.

-While LASIK surgery has a high success rate, some patients come out of the surgery with poor vision.
-Certain LASIK surgeons may recommend an follow-up enhancement procedure to improve the patient’s vision.
-This may lead the patient to undergo several corrective LASIK surgeries, potentially leaving one with scarred corneas and even poorer vision.
+Certain LASIK surgeons may recommend a follow-up enhancement procedure to improve your vision.
+This may lead you to undergo several corrective LASIK surgeries, potentially leaving you with scarred corneas and even poorer vision.